tsauvajon/twelvefa/Readme.md

 ## Next steps

 - Add end to end tests (run a server, run commands in the CLI, check results)
-- Automate project creation, API enabling... with Terraform
+- Automate project creation, API enabling... with Terraform instead of a script
 - Cache the dependencies for faster Docker builds (both locally and in the CI)
-- Use a configuration manager: use Vault or KMS to manage configs
+- Use a configuration manager such as Vault or KMS to manage configs
-- Create a staging environment to allow for better end-to-end testing before deployment
+- Create a staging environment to test before deploying to production
-- Think about rate limiting at some point
+- Think about rate-limiting at some point
 - Improve logging: write more logs, e.g. log errors
 - Improve monitoring: use New Relic, Data Dog or grafana to create useful dashboards